 Depending on your goals, graduate school can open the door to a new and exciting career for you.
 Certain career fields will require additional education past the Bachelor of Arts or Science degree, but it is a big decision!
 Weigh the value of a graduate degree in terms of earning potential, entry into a profession, advancement, and competitiveness as well as:

 - Time commitment

 - Financial considerations

-- Personal adjustments
+- Personal adjustments while in school

 - Your readiness to pursue graduate level work

-- Faculty: number of faculty, credentials and reputation.
+Number of faculty, credentials and reputation

 - Completed application

 - Required entrance exam scores

 - Letters of recommendations